harvester/docs/docs/host/host.md

 Volumes that are [manually attached](../troubleshooting/host.md#manually-attached-volumes) to the node may prevent you from enabling Maintenance Mode.

-If you have any single-replica volume, it may block the `Node Maintenance`, check the section [Single-Replica Volumes](../troubleshooting/host.md#single-replica-volumes) and set a proper global option.
+If you have any single-replica volume, it may block the `Node Maintenance`, check the section [Single-Replica Volumes](../troubleshooting/host.md#single-replica-volumes).

 :::